OfLena/scheduler/README.md

 Interview Scheduler is a single page scheduling app.

-This app allows you to create, edit, and delete interviews.
+This app allows you to create, edit, and delete interviews.\
+Built with React / JSX and tested through Jest/StoryBook/Cypress.

 ## Setup